dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

   ${HOST}:9092 $@</pre>
 </div>

-You must modify this script for your environment, updating at least some of the following highlighted values, as appropriate.
+You must modify this script for your environment, updating at least some of the values highlighted above, as appropriate.

 #### The `streamToKafka` Script